awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

 1. Choose **Apply**\.

-When you create a new environment with the custom AMI, you should use the same platform configuration that you used as a base to create the AMI\.
+When you create a new environment with the custom AMI, you should use the same platform version that you used as a base to create the AMI\.
 If you later apply a [platform update](using-features.platform.upgrade.md) to an environment using a custom AMI, Elastic Beanstalk attempts to apply the library and configuration updates during the bootstrapping process\.

 ## Cleaning Up a Custom AMI<a name="using-features.customenv.cleanup"></a>